The ocean floor holds roughly three million shipwrecks. For at least a million of those people, we still don’t know exactly what happened to them.

 Before the Panama Canal opened, ships traveling between the Atlantic and Pacific had no choice but to round Cape Horn and cross the Drake Passage.
 That stretch of water has claimed over 800 vessels and 10,000 lives.

-The Drake Passage funnels the Antarctic Circumpolar Current, the most powerful ocean current on the planet, through the narrowest gap it encounters.
-Since the current circles Antarctica without hitting land, it builds tremendous momentum.
+The Drake Passage forces the Antarctic Circumpolar Current—the world’s most powerful ocean current through its narrowest point.
+Because this current circles Antarctica without running into any landmass, it picks up massive momentum before it hits the Drake.
 Waves routinely top 40 feet.
 The westerly winds at this latitude—the “Furious Fifties”—are relentless.

 4. Dragon’s Triangle (Devil’s Sea)